hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 ### [`sf`](https://r-spatial.github.io/sf/)

-By default, the `tigris` package imports spatial data in `sf` format, which stands for ‘simple features’.The `sf` package provides an easy and efficient way to work with vector data, and represents spatial features as a `data.frame` or `tibble` with a geometry column, and therefore also works well with `tidyverse` packages to perform manipulations like you would a data frame.
+By default, the `tigris` package imports spatial data in `sf` format, which stands for ‘simple features’.
+The `sf` package provides an easy and efficient way to work with vector data, and represents spatial features as a `data.frame` or `tibble` with a geometry column, and therefore also works well with `tidyverse` packages to perform manipulations like you would a data frame.

 For example, we are going to do an exercise for the Poudre Canyon Highway, so we want to filter out the roads data set to only those